luchob/padding-oracle/README.md

 ## Notes

-The performance of the application can be improved in the future by:
+The performance of the application could have been better by:

 * paralelizing the decryption operations
 * improving the ambiguity resolution whenever there are padding byte conflicts

 Please note that this is just an educational application and not all of the best coding practices are taken into account during development.
+The focus is on the padding oracle.

 ## Bug reports